AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 Limited private type with unknown discriminants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can declare limited private type with
+We can declare limited private types with
 :ref:`unknown discriminants <Adv_Ada_Unknown_Discriminants>`.
 Let's see an
 example: